MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-geterrorcount.md

 ---
 title: bitsadmin geterrorcount
-description: "Windows Commands topic for **bitsadmin geterrorcount** - Retrieves a count of the number of times the specified job generated a transient error." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin geterrorcount** - Retrieves a count of the number of times the specified job generated a transient error. ms.custom: na ms.prod: windows-server ms.reviewer: na